ScottsOutdoorServices/Scott-s-Outdoor-Services/README.md

   <section>
     <h2>About Us</h2>
     <p>
-      Scott’s Outdoor Services is a locally owned business providing dependable lawn care and snow removal in Mason, Michigan and nearby communities.
+      Scott’s Outdoor Services is a locally owned business providing dependable lawn care and snow removal in Ingham County, Michigan and nearby communities.
 We take pride in delivering clean, professional results and reliable service our customers can count on.
     </p>
   </section>